CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 Finally, if the new size of the map exceeds the `threshold`, expand the array.

-Please pay attention to these two invocations:
+Pay attention to these two invocations:

 ```java
 afterNodeAccess(e);
 afterNodeInsertion(evict);
 ```

-They are not used in HashMap, but will be implemented in `LinkedHashMap`
+They are not used in HashMap, but will be implemented in `LinkedHashMap`.

 ### Method resize()
 ```java